Foreign Policy & Security

 Background

-On October 11, the Observer Research Foundation America (ORF America) hosted a closed-door roundtable with Dr. Anit Mukherjee discussing Indian military and defense policy reforms with stakeholders from the U.S. government, academia, think tanks, media, and the private sector in Washington D.C.
+On October 11, ORF America hosted a closed-door roundtable with Dr. Anit Mukherjee discussing Indian military and defense policy reforms with stakeholders from the U.S. government, academia, think tanks, media, and the private sector in Washington D.C.
 Dr. Mukherjee is the Deputy Head of Graduate Studies and an Associate Professor at the Rajaratnam School of International Studies (RSIS-NTU) in Singapore.
 He is also the author of The Absent Dialogue: Politicians, Bureaucrats, and the Military in India (Oxford University Press) and a former Indian Army officer.
 He obtained his PhD from the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University.

 Summary